-The Code is supported by the employee handbook and policies and procedures that apply specifically to your job.
+The Code is supported by the Employee Handbook and policies and procedures that apply specifically to your job.
 It discusses the importance of Basic Principles of Quality, Honesty and Integrity, and Compliance.

 We provide our services under strict regulations and close oversight.
 Compromise in our standards could harm our patients, co-workers, and our company.
-To confirm that all of us understands and agrees to abide by the Code, every employee is required to read it and acknowledge our Commitment to its content during training completed in orientation and again annually.
+To confirm that all of us understand and agree to abide by the Code, every employee and many other team members are required to read it and acknowledge our Commitment to its content during training completed in orientation and again annually.
 This training and acknowledgement are a condition of employment and providing services for HarmonyCares.